InRule/DevOpsServices/devops/README.md

-## Demo Microsoft DevOps Pipeline
+## Demo Azure DevOps Pipeline
-Starting a Microsoft DevOps pipeline is one of the possible actions triggered on catalog events.
+Starting a Azure DevOps pipeline is one of the possible actions triggered on catalog events.
 This is an example of a pipeline setup that can use the version of the rule application, involved in the catalog event, to run regression tests and, on success, promote the rule application to another catalog.

 This example is based on the repo available at https://github.com/InRule/DemoRuleCICDPipeline.